Tata Nexon: Nexon EV

 The electric version of the Nexon was revealed on 19 December 2019.
 The Nexon EV (stylized as Nexon.ev) uses components from Tata Motors' electric vehicle technology brand Ziptron.
 The electric motor produces 94.7 kW and 245 Nm of torque and 0 - 100 under 9.9 seconds.
 With the top model, the Hp goes up to 167.
 It has a 30.2 kWh battery with an ARAI-ratedrange of up to 312 km.

 The battery can be fully charged in under 8 hours using a 7.2 kW charger which can be purchased through Tata Motors.
 It can also be charged using a 15-ampere power cable that can be used at any place with the necessary power socket.
 DC 25 kW fast charging can be used to charge the battery from 0 to 80% in 1 hour.

 Tata started a subscription plan for the Nexon EV in August 2020.
 It was reported that Nexon EV was the best-selling electric vehicle in India in 2020.

 Tata Motors updated the name of the standard Nexon EV to Nexon EV Prime in July 2022 to differentiate it from higher range model Nexon EV Max.
 Nexon EC Prime also received four-stage regen braking, cruise control, and iTPMS.

 Tata Autocomp System Limited manufactures the batteries for the Tata Nexon EV.
 The company has a joint venture with Guoxuan Hi-Tech to manufacture the batteries in India at Tata Motors' manufacturing facility in Sanand, Gujarat.

 Nexon EV Max

 In May 2022, Tata launched the long-range version of the Nexon EV the Nexon EV Max.
 The electric motor produces 106.64 kW and 250 Nm of torque and 0-100 km/h in under 9 seconds.
 It has a 40.5 kWh battery with an ARAI-rated range of up to 437 km.

 Nexon EV Max Dark

 In April 2023, Tata Motors launched the Dark edition of the Nexon EV Max.
 This edition is available in two trims - XZ+ Lux & XZ+Luxs with the 7.3 kW charger.
 The vehicle is finished in Oberon Black color and has a complete black interior with blue inserts on the exterior and interior which are specific to the EV.
 The performance is identical to the regular Nexon EV Max.
-This edition brought one new feature, The new 10.25-inch touchscreen infotainment system.
+This edition brought one new feature, a new 10.25-inch touchscreen infotainment system.